shivamgulati1991/HW3-Queues/README.md

 ```
 Here, 'port' is the starting port number, taken as 3000.

-To run the proxy server code file, proxy.js
+To run the proxy server code file, proxy.js.
+Set default at port 5000.
 ```
 node proxy.js
 ```